 Future living lab SPACE10 invited Opendesk to collaborate with them for their inaugural 3-day festival, Made in Space.
-I was invited, with 6 other designers, to participate and design locally-made additions to Tom Dixon’s pre-release Delaktig sofa/bed, designed as a modular system for Ikea (due for public launch in early 2018).
+I was invited, with 5 other designers, to participate and design locally-made additions to Tom Dixon’s pre-release Delaktig sofa/bed, designed as a modular system for Ikea.

 Each Toolbox was drawn in CAD software before 2D cutting files were produced for manufacture via 3-axis CNC milling.
 A technique called “kerfing” was used to achieve the box’s curved edges.
 This involves scoring the material (in this case birch faced plywood) to a precise depth to achieve the desired bend.
 The spacing between each score is also important to achieve the correct bend.
 Once cut, jigs were used to assemble each box.